Caught on camera: ‘Road rage’ shooting in Denver

 One driver, caught in the middle of the shooting in Denver’s Goldsmith neighborhood, captured the scene on a dashcam.
 Police say the shooting happened around 6:30 p.m.
 Tuesday at the intersection of Monaco Street Parkway and Evans Avenue.

-Dashcam footage obtained by KDVR shows a dark-colored SUV and a white pickup truck swerving in and out of traffic for nearly 40 seconds.
+Dashcam footage obtained by KDVR-TV shows a dark-colored SUV and a white pickup truck swerving in and out of traffic for nearly 40 seconds.

 The video shows the white truck trying to get away from the SUV, and once the two vehicles pass through the intersection, the driver in the SUV fires shots at the truck.
 Immediately, the truck swerves onto the wrong side of the road to escape the SUV.